ClaraBing/CS229-MusicTranscription/README.md

 # Automatic Melody Transcription
 Automatic melody transcription for multitrack (monophonic) audios.
 An input audio (`.wav`) is first segmented to short time intervals and transformed to corresponding spectrograms, on which a CNN is run to estimate the probabilities of a pitch present.
 Finally, with the estimated pitches as inputs, a Hidden Markov Model produces one or more most probable melodies.

+# Dependencies
+The project depends on the following packages
+- PyTorch
+- Matplotlib
+- MIDIFile
+- Librosa

 # Pipeline